 4. Restore factory settings via the Segway-Ninebot app

-Outdated firmware can cause malfunctions.
+An outdated firmware can cause malfunctions.
 Check if an update is available in the Segway-Ninebot app and perform it to fix bugs.

-6. Contact Ninebot Customer Service or an authorized repairer
+6. Contact Ninebot customer service or an authorized repairer

 Conclusion